jevy-wangfei/achive.jevy-wangfei.github.io/_posts/2014-01-01-i-post-personal.md

 ---
 layout: default
-title: Curriculum Vitae
+title: CV
 category: timeline
 tags: personal
-quote: Personal State: Applying Master Degree in Australian Universty.
+quote: Personal State, Applying Master Degree in Australian Universty.
 ---

 My name is Fei Wang.
 I graduated from Hefei University of Technology (one national key university of China) in 2010.
 In the past three years, I worked in the global technology service department of ZTE co., LTD.